-- Please be sensitive to children who are not allowed to take part in parties for family or religious reasons. - Do not take pictures not all children have a signed photo release on file. - Parents are asked to drop off the treats in the main office to be delivered to the classroom. - Birthday party invitations are not to be distributed at school. - The school will not permit bouquets of balloons and other celebratory decorations to be sent to the classrooms.
+- Please be sensitive to children who are not allowed to take part in parties for family or religious reasons. - Do not take pictures not all children have a signed photo release on file. - Parents are asked to drop off the treats in the main office to be delivered to the classroom. - Birthday party invitations are not to be distributed at school.
+Invitations may be mailed.
+Please refer to the School Directory Link for more information. (optional) - The school will not permit bouquets of balloons and other celebratory decorations to be sent to the classrooms.
 These can be distracting to students' learning. - Birthday celebration requests must come from parents one week in advance.
 Both teachers and parents can come to an agreement on the best date for the celebration. - All birthday celebrations should take place after 2:45 pm.